hackclub/hackclub/workshops/tunes/README.md

 - [A piano that gives the user more control.](https://hopeful-mclean-c9c978.netlify.app/) This version of the piano allows you to use the <kbd>SHIFT</kbd> key to type a black key and <kbd>⬅︎</kbd> or <kbd>⮕</kbd> to move down the keyboard.
 - [A piano that goes crazy.](https://optimistic-bhaskara-1870c3.netlify.app) This piano doesn't care, what ever you click it won't care about!
 Plays random sounds with random colours and some very kind messages!
-- [A global piano, a piano where every can go play and others can hear!](https://global-piano.herokuapp.com) Built with Socket.io, I've adpated this project to power this.
+- [A global piano, a piano where every can go play and others can hear!](https://global-piano.herokuapp.com) Built with Socket.io, I've adapted this project to power this.
 Try opening up the website in multiple tabs to play around :)

 Make something cool?
 Awesomeeee!!!!
 Share it on [#ship](https://hackclub.slack.com/archives/C0M8PUPU6/) in the Slack and tag me with [@sampoder](https://hackclub.slack.com/archives/DT08DHJKF/)!